tanyaprajapati155-collab/tanyaprajapati155-collab/README.md

 ## 💫 About Me

-I'm a passionate **Data Science student** pursuing BCA with a specialization in Data Science, currently building innovative AI-powered healthcare solutions.
+I'm a passionate **Data Science student** pursuing Bacheclor's with a specialization in Data Science, currently building innovative AI-powered healthcare solutions.
 My journey combines technical expertise with a deep understanding of healthcare analytics and user experience design.

 ### 🔨 Currently Working On
 **Healthcare Bot with AI Capabilities** - A comprehensive health assistant featuring: